I've done something terrible

 Then this morning I found myself in a strange place.
 I don’t know how I got here.
 There is blood on my hands.
 The blood of my enemies.
 It is the very thing my heart desired, but now I’m not so sure.

 As I look around there is no body, there appears to be no evidence of my crime.
 But as I continue to take stock of the situation I realize, I am injured.
 Wait!
-This IS my blood after all!
+This is MY blood!
 As I begin to inspect my flesh, I find that I am covered with large festering wounds and from the pain I am experiencing, it seems that this infection is inside of me as well.

 I think I may have killed myself.